Connor03p/COP4520-Assignment-3/README.md

 1. Take a present from the bag and add it to the correct position in the linked list
 2. Remove a present from the linked list and write a "Thank you" card for it
 3. Check whether a guest's gift is in the chain or not.
-(Though nothing is done with this information) To minimize waiting,
+(Though nothing is done with this information)

-The program uses a slightly modified version of the concurrent linked list with lazy synchronization from the textbook.
+To minimize waiting, the program uses a concurrent linked list with lazy synchronization from the textbook.
+Instead of the whole list being locked when a thread is working on it, this method only locks the nodes being accessed and modified.
+This way, concurrent threads can run operations on the list, so long as they are working on different parts of the list.

 Unfortunately, I found that the runtime for a single servant is slightly faster than for four in my testing.
 This could be caused by a few factors.
 This could be due to how the bags are handled, as they use synchronized arraylists instead of concurrent lists.
 The third task of checking for gifts in the chain can also contribute to this since nothing is done with the results of that check.

+To ensure the results are correct, there are several checks that can be enabled by the DEBUG constant.
+These tests check that the bag of presents and the list of presents are empty, that each guest got a note written for them, and that there are no duplicates in any of the lists

 ## Part 2